生物多样性 ›› 2026, Vol. 34 ›› Issue (3): 25446. DOI: 10.17520/biods.2025446 cstr: 32101.14.biods.2025446

 Abstract

-Review Results: This study focuses on Chinese leaf monkeys, conducting a systematic review of representative studies from both domestic and international sources.
+Review Results: This study focuses on Chinese leaf monkeys and provides a systematic review of representative research from both domestic and international perspectives.
 Through in-depth analysis, we reviewed the research history and research advances on Chinese leaf monkeys across several key areas including taxonomy, anatomical characteristics, ecology and behavior, genetics and evolution, population distribution and dynamics, and conservation management.
 Based on the review, we propose to conduct multi-dimensional and interdisciplinary researches on behavior and ecology, such as acoustic communication and nutritional ecology.
 More attention should be paid on the role of leaf monkeys in seed dispersal and maintaining the dynamic balance of forests, exploring the synergy between leaf monkey conservation and community development, and understanding the social service function of endangered species conservation.
 In the face of the difficulties in field surveys, new technologies (such as unmanned aerial vehicles equipped with infrared thermal imaging and passive acoustic technology) assisted by artificial intelligence provide a new method for the population monitoring of leaf monkeys.

 Perspective: This study aims to promote the advancement and refinement of research and conservation efforts for leaf monkeys in China, thereby providing fundamental information for the protection of the country’s rare and endangered wildlife.